 ALDERSON, Andrew and EVANS, K E (2008).
 Deformation mechanisms leading to auxetic behaviour in the α-cristobalite and α-quartz structures of both silica and germania.
 Journal of Physics: Condensed Matter, 21 (2), 025401.

 Andy joined the University in 2013 from the University of Bolton.
 He is an experienced interviewee for print and broadcast media, mainly around the design and use of auxetic materials - which can be used for a variety of transport, advanced manufacturing and healthcare technologies, including in keyhole surgery.
-He is a co-inventor on 14 patent applications and has been involved in collaborative academia-industry research programmes worth almost £10M into smart and advanced materials having extreme or optimised properties.

 Are you sure you want to cancel your place on Saturday 12 November?